asyncapi/website/pages/blog/status-update-41-20.md

 The latest version of the component is 0.13.1.
 Since the last status update, we had three releases, where one was a feature to display descriptions of channels and operations correctly.
 We can see more interest in the component and more people asking about a client side's documentation rendering.
 External contributors pushed all recent changes to the component.
 Thanks a lot to [Dominik Henneke](https://github.com/dhenneke), [Oliver Sand](https://github.com/Fox32), and [Jakub Iwanowski](https://github.com/JakubIwanowski).

 Don't think that server-side docs generation dies.
 So far generation of docs using [HTML Template](https://github.com/asyncapi/html-template) is most popular.
 We had a few bug fixes added to it, and the current release is 0.13.0.
 The latest release has a feature that few people asked for.
-Now you can add `p outFilename=customName.html` parameter to modify the name of the output HTML file.
+Now you can add `-p outFilename=customName.html` parameter to modify the name of the output HTML file.

 ## AsyncAPI Special Interest Group (SIG) open meeting